Audio Visual Media Production with Events Livestreaming HND

 Why Choose This Course?

-- Learn by Doing – The course is focused on practical skills training and live projects, which directly relate to real-world industry practice to boost employability.
+- Learn by Doing – The course is focused on practical skills training and live projects, which directly relate to real-world industry practice to boost employability, particularly in the world of live television and event filming.

 - Real-World Live Event Experience – You will work on a variety of live event productions, covering sports, concerts, e-sports, corporate events, and more.